Materials guide

 EPDM rubber vs GRP fibreglass: which flat roof is better?

 For a flat roof today, the real choice is between EPDM rubber and GRP fibreglass — traditional felt is largely a repair material now.
-We install both week in, week out on garages, extensions, dormers and bay tops, and the right answer genuinely depends on the roof, not the salesman.
+We fit EPDM: on the garages, extensions, dormers and bay tops that make up the vast majority of domestic flat roofs, it's the system we'd put on our own homes.
+But it's your money, so here's the straight comparison — including where GRP is the better call.

-Here's the honest comparison we give customers at the kitchen table.
+This is the honest version we give customers at the kitchen table, not a pitch for whatever we happen to stock.

 At a glance